 First Stops: Poetic Park Plaza & Century Gardens

 Out Calgary Walking Tour started in Downtown West near the bridge of the 10th Street NW.
-Right in front the Avatamsaka Monastery and the Calgary Catholic School District, we discovered the spider-like insects.
-The sculptures “Ascension” by Incipio Modo mark the beginning of our one-day walking exploration.
+Right in front of the Avatamsaka Monastery and the Calgary Catholic School District, we discovered spider-like insects.
+The sculptures “Ascension” by Incipio Modo marks the beginning of our one-day walking exploration.

 After 5 minutes walk along 9th Street SW and 7th Avenue we reached our next stop, the sculptures at Century Gardens.
 Next to fountains and water, the sculptures of a couple of bears, a family, and a chess player, the central location of the park in Calgary should be on your public art to-do list.
 Century Gardens is conveniently located to catch the Calgary CTrain.